 <application-path>\WEB-INF\i18n\messages.properties

 Search for the string 'recommendation'.
 Edit to 'suggestion".
-Make sure to search for all occurrences of this word or string, and change only those appearing to the right of ‘=’ sign.
+Make sure to search for all occurrences of this word or string and change only those appearing to the right of the ‘=’ sign.
 Save the file.

 Restart the OptiVLM Vault Balance application.

 Customized language files are the client’s responsibility to maintain.
-Before editing, save off the original file.
-In the future, with each OptiVLM Vault Balance upgrade, the edited version will need to be saved off PRIOR to installing a new WAR file.
+Before editing, save the original file.
+In the future, with each OptiVLM Vault Balance upgrade, the edited version will need to be saved PRIOR to installing a new WAR file.
 Once the WAR file has been deployed, then restore the edited version.

 It is the client's responsibility to maintain non-English language files.
-Some non-English sample language files are included with OptiVLM-Vault Balance – these are often incomplete and are not checked for correctness of translation.
-Translation should be based upon the provided English version.
+Some non-English sample language files are included with OptiVLM-Vault Balance – these are often incomplete and are not checked for the correctness of the translation.
+The translation should be based on the provided English version.

 Making Changes to the Styles and Logos